MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 list-mnemonic-labels
 --------------------

-Returns a newly allocated list of the widgets, normally labels, for which this widget is the target of a mnemonic (see for example, `gtk-label-set-mnemonic-widget()`).
+Returns a newly allocated list of the widgets, normally labels, for which this widget is the target of a mnemonic (see for example, `Gnome::Gtk3::Label.set-mnemonic-widget()`).
 The widgets in the list are not individually referenced.
-If you want to iterate through the list and perform actions involving callbacks that might destroy the widgets, you must call `g-list-foreach (result, (GFunc)g-object-ref, NULL)` first, and then unref all the widgets afterwards.

-Returns: (element-type GtkWidget) (transfer container): the list of mnemonic labels; free this list with `g-list-free()` when you are done with it.
+Returns: the list of mnemonic labels; free this list with `clear-object()` when you are done with it.

-    method list-mnemonic-labels ( --> N-GList )
+    method list-mnemonic-labels ( --> Gnome::Glib::List )

 map
 ---